-Global bamboo adventures with Fred Hornaday
+Global bamboo adventures and field notes

 One of the great benefits of being a bamboo specialist is the opportunity to travel to exotic, tropical locations.
 Most recently (in the summer of 2024), I had the pleasure of returning to Colombia, home to the world’s most impressive stands of Guadua angustifolia, widely regarded as the strongest bamboo species of them all.
 In Southeast Asia, however, you might find popular opinion leaning more in the direction of Dendrocalamus asper.